VekLabs/veklabs.com/src/content/services/video-editing.md

 image: /src/images/editing.jpg
 order: 8
 speed: 5
-summary: Our team utilizes the finest in video editing technology and post-production techniques to create compelling videos that create an impact and drive emotion.
+summary: Our expert editors can transform your footage with advanced video finishing, sound editing, and motion graphics techniques.
+This is where the magic happens, and allows us to create a breathtaking experience that our directors and writers intended.
 ---

 ## Post-Production Services